-lease read the instructions printed on the follow wing page and the General Coursework Regulations didate Record Ca
+Please read the instructions printed on the following page and the General Coursework Regulations before completing this form.

-Centre Number Centre Name November 2 0 1 2

-Candidate Number Candid late Name Teaching Group o/Set
+Centre Number Centre Name November 2 0 1 3 Candidate Number Candidate Name Teaching Group/Set

-Brief description of Investigation undertaken, comments on results, assessment and degree of guidance by teacher, etc. Skills arks to be transferred to Coursework Assessment Summary Form
+Brief description of Investigation undertaken, comments on results, assessment and degree of guidance by teacher, etc. Skills Marks to be transferred to Coursework Assessmen Summary Form

-1 Selection of questions (hypothesis) /5
+1 Selection of questions (hypothesis)

+/5

-2 Plan and principles of investigation /5
+2 Plan and principles of investigation

+/5

-3 Handling evidence /5
+3 Handling evidence

+/5

-4 Deductions /5
+4 Deductions

+/!

-5 Recognition of limitations /5
+5 Recognition of limitations

+/!

-6 Description of Investigation /5
+6 Description of Investigation

+/!

 TOTAL

+INIVERSITY of CAMBRIDGE (max 30)